awantoch/beemflow/docs/beemflow_spec.md

 2. If `registry/index.json` exists, it is used.
 3. Otherwise, the public hub at `https://hub.beemflow.com/index.json` is used.

+### 4a.
+Registry Namespacing & Ambiguity

+- When multiple registries are enabled, all tool/server names are qualified as `<registry>:<name>` (e.g., `smithery:airtable`, `local:mytool`).
+- CLI and API output always includes a `REGISTRY` column.
+- If a name is ambiguous (exists in more than one registry), the user must specify the qualified name.
+- If only one match exists, the unqualified name is accepted for convenience.

 ---

 ## 5. Protocol-Agnostic API (CLI, HTTP, MCP)